jaimetur/PhotoMigrator/help/2-arguments-description.md

 ---
 ## 🚀 Automatic Migration
-Following arguments allow you execute the Automatic Migration Process to migrate your assets from one Photo Cloud Service to other, or from two different accounts within the same Photo Cloud service.
+Following arguments allow you to execute the Automatic Migration Process to migrate your assets from one Photo Cloud Service to other, or from two different accounts within the same Photo Cloud service.

 | Argument                               | Parameter  |       Type        |                 Valid Values                  | Description                                             |
 |----------------------------------------|------------|:-----------------:|:---------------------------------------------:|---------------------------------------------------------|